 To provide donors with more information to guide their philanthropic decision-making, we've launched the Culture & Community beacon.
-The initial version of the Culture & Community beacon is focused on determining whether nonprofit organizations engage in constituent feedback practices with their program beneficiaries and other stakeholders.
+The current version of the Culture & Community beacon is focused the following assessments:

-In July 2020, we launched the Encompass Rating System so that our ratings are more inclusive of nonprofits of all sizes and provide a more comprehensive assessment of nonprofit effectiveness.
-Culture & Community is the third beacon rolled out as part of Encompass.
+In July 2020, we launched the Encompass Rating System to ensure our ratings are more inclusive of nonprofits of all sizes and to provide a more comprehensive assessment of a nonprofit’s total impact.

 Note: Organizations assessed through our Star Rating System can earn Culture & Community beacons, but the scores do not currently affect the overall star rating.
-However, the Culture & Community beacon does provide full transparency to donors about their feedback practices in the organization's own voice.
+However, the Culture & Community beacon does provide full transparency to donors about their feedback and DEI practices.

 At launch, more than 4,800 nonprofits have earned a Community & Culture beacon.
 Here are just a few nonprofits identified as having feedback practices on Charity Navigator:

-The methodology leveraged for the first version of the Culture & Community beacon, Constituent Feedback, is based on The Core Principles of Constituent Feedback, which describes what it means to listen and respond to feedback well.
+The methodology leveraged for Constituent Feedback, is based on The Core Principles of Constituent Feedback, which describes what it means to listen and respond to feedback well.
 The feedback experts and leading nonprofit infrastructure platforms driving the advancement, promotion, and data collection of Constituent Feedback are collectively referred to as the Irritants — they include Charity Navigator, Feedback Labs, Candid, GlobalGiving, Keystone Accountability, 60 Decibels, Bridges Fund Management, Development Gateway, Listen4Good/Fund for Shared Insight, Outsell Inc, Jessie Ball duPont Fund, and the BBB Wise Giving Alliance.